 Rev. Msgr.
 Joseph A. Tracy Rev. Charles Ravert

 How to plan a funeral liturgy at St. Stanislaus Church:

 1) Request that the funeral home contacts the Parish Center at 215-855-3133 to schedule the funeral with the Office Manager.
-Once the funeral is scheduled, the funeral director will provide a packet to assist in planning the Liturgy.
+Once the funeral is scheduled, the funeral director will confirm the details to you and provide a packet to assist in planning the Liturgy.
+It is very important that the family, Church, and Funeral Home communicate together; usually the funeral home takes the lead in this.
 If the local funeral director has not provided the packet, our office will prepare one for you for pick-up.
 The packet contains the information below in addition to other materials.
 You will be contacted by a priest shortly after this initial conversation to set up a time to review the details of the service.
 Whenever possible, the priest will meet with the family or loved ones in person.